 The ability to maintain home rule and avoid unfunded mandates are central to Martin County's federal and state legislative priorities and advocacy needs, as outlined below.
 These ideals are championed by both Martin County and the Florida Association of Counties (FAC).

-Each year Martin County works alongside FAC and, for the 2019 State Legislative Session, Martin County SUPPORTS, in general, FAC's legislative policy statements.
+Each year Martin County works alongside FAC during the State Legislative Session to help support FAC's legislative policy statements.

 HOME RULE